ONSgeo/Area_Classification/docs/specifications/Clustering.md

 ## 5.0 Method
 When provided with a data table, the K-means clustering separates the samples of Local Authority Districts in n groups of equal variance, where n is defined in the config as `number_of_clusters`, these split datasets representing the highest level of the hierarchy – supergroups.
 Each of the resulting datasets then has the K-means algorithm run on them separately based on the `subclustering_mapping` in the config to create the second level of the hierarchy – groups.
-This was then repeated on the group level to produce the lowest level of subgroups based on the subsubclustering_mapping.
+This is then repeated on the group level to produce the lowest level of subgroups based on the subsubclustering_mapping.

 During testing different number of cluster permutations were trailed using K-means, based on a preferred range for the supergroup level, reflecting a similar hierarchical structure to the 2011 Area Classification for Local Authorities.
 A final decision made on cluster numbers used to create the 2021/22 Area Classification for Local Authority Districts was based on qualitative and quantitative assessments, and subjective judgement.

 ### Strengths
-We have utilised the config to allow different parameters to be set for the clustering.
+We have utilised the config file to allow different parameters to be set for the clustering.
 For example you are able to specify the number of clusters in the K-means clustering at the supergroup level (`number_of_clusters`) and the number of times to run the Kmeans (`number_of_times_k_means_initialised`).
 When running multiple levels of the clustering to produce groups and subgroup, you are also able to map the number of clusters you want to break each cluster in specifically.
 For example:
 - `subclustering_mapping` - lists the clusters which result in the first level of clustering (supergroups), and the number of subclusters (groups) to create from these
 - `subsubclustering_mapping` - lists the clusters which result in the second level of clustering (groups) e.g. '1a', '1b' etc, and the number of subsubclusters (subgroups) to create from these

+The random seed can also be specified in the config file.
+This is the initial value to start the clustering algorithm.
+Having a fixed random seed ensures reproducibility and consistency in the clustering results.
+Without it, running the same algorithm on the same data multiple times can produce different results due to the randomness in initialization.

 ### Limitations
-We use a `random_seed` which is the initial value to start the clustering algorithm.
-We have specficied this to be 42 for this pipeline, could be seen as both a limitation and strength as it does enable reproducibility, but it does mean the k-means clustering is not truly random every time.
-We opted to do this so that when run at different times by different people, the same clusters would be achieved.
+Although the random seed is a strength, it can also be seen as a limitation.
+By setting the random seed at 42 for this pipeline, it may not capture the variability in clustering outcomes.
+However we deem it more important to do this so that when run at different times by different people, the same clusters would be achieved.